-Our recommendation is this: use the same version (for example, 2020.4) of Tableau Desktop and Tableau Server across your organization.
+Our recommendation is this: use the same version (for example, 2021.3) of Tableau Desktop and Tableau Server across your organisation.
 To get the latest version of Tableau Server software, go to the Customer Portal(Link opens in a new window).
-When you purchase Tableau, you get a user name and password to sign in to the Customer Portal.
+When you purchase Tableau, you receive a user name and password to sign in to the Customer Portal.

 To get an older version of Tableau Server, go to Tableau Server Product Downloads and Release Notes.

-If you're in a situation where you must run different versions of Tableau on different computers, read the article Desktop and Server Compatibility(Link opens in a new window).
+If you're in a situation where you need to run different versions of Tableau on different computers, read the article Desktop and Server Compatibility(Link opens in a new window).

 Get a product key and make sure you're registered